 Why is everyone staring at your feet?
-Dress sneakers with a suit are stylish now, right?
+Dress sneakers for men are stylish now, right?

 Right, but you may still have some questions.